 Healthcare professionals (HCPs) help us identify potential volunteers for clinical trials, administer the investigational medicine or vaccine to patients, and monitor the results.
-This unique medical insight and knowledge is vital to the development of new treatments.

 All HCPs who work with us on clinical trials have contracts and are paid for their work on these clinical trials.
 This payment covers their time, plus the cost of investigations they may need to carry out regarding the suitability of a patient and the effectiveness of the treatment.

-We also have a commitment to publicly disclose the research payments that are made to healthcare professionals and to their institutions for conducting clinical research.
+We have a commitment to publicly disclose the research payments that are made to healthcare professionals and to their institutions for conducting clinical research.